 Autism, Asperger's and Autism Spectrum Disorder: Diagnosis, Assessment and Treatment

-We believe that a diagnosis of AUTISM should be the starting point, prompting health professionals to investigate further and initiate assessment and treatment of the possible underlying causes.
-Unfortunately all too often parents are told that "Autism" is not treatable, or are not fully informed of the potential of autism biomedical treatment, leaving the possible root causes uninvestigated and untreated.
+We believe that a diagnosis of autism should be the starting point, prompting health professionals to investigate further and initiate assessment and treatment, including autism ABA treatment, of the possible underlying causes.
+Unfortunately all too often parents are told that "autism" is not treatable, or are not fully informed of the potential of autism biomedical treatment, leaving the possible root causes uninvestigated and untreated.

-At the clinic we provide ASD treatment for children and adolescents based on a combination of the research and treatment protocols of DAN, Pfeiffer, Wakefield and Shattock.
+At the clinic we provide ASD treatment for children and adolescents based on a combination of the research and autism treatment protocols of DAN, Pfeiffer, Wakefield and Shattock.
 We have added other components to these protocols based on recent Australian research.
 This research was presented at the 2005 Autism Victoria conference by Dr. Henry Butt and Dr. Jacques Duff from this clinic.

-Investigation and treatment of Biological, nutritional and Metabolic factors have led to improvement of symptoms or complete resolution of symptoms in a multitude of cases worldwide.
+Investigation and treatment of biological, nutritional and metabolic factors have led to improvement of symptoms or complete resolution of symptoms in a multitude of cases worldwide.
 Autism is treatable and recovery possible (at least in some children).
 We invite you to contact Behavioural Neurotherapy Clinic to learn more about ASD treatment in Melbourne with our expert team.

 - Characteristic behaviours in Autism Spectrum Disorder